karimboubouh/AGP/README.md

 Implementation of a distributed CoreGraph API using PersistentActors:

 Akka persistence is a concept that enables stateful actors to persist their state so that it can be recovered when an actor is restarted, this can happen either through a JVM crashing, or a manual stop-start by a supervisor.
-The key idea behind the implementation is that actors are able to recover the states of the system even after a crash.
-Note that only states received by the actors are persisted, not the actual state of the actor.
-The states persisted are journalled messages which are then replayed back to the actors by appending to storage which allows for very high transaction rates and efficient replication.
-A stateful actor is then recovered by replaying the stored states from the snapshots to the actor, allowing it to rebuild its new state.
+The key idea behind the implementation is that actors are able to recover the states of the system even after a crash A stateful actor is then recovered by replaying the stored states from the snapshots to the actor, allowing it to rebuild its new state.